 Possible Violations of the Honor Code

-At UNC students pledge to support the principles of academic integrity and to refrain from conduct that would be contrary to a safe, respectful, and productive University environment.
+At UNC, students pledge to support the principles of academic integrity and to refrain from conduct that would be contrary to a safe, respectful, and productive University environment.
 For a complete list of Honor Code violations, please consult sections II.B and II.C of The Instrument of Student Judicial Governance.

-After a student is charged, he or she receives an email and letter from the Student Attorney General's office informing him or her of the charge and possible sanctions that may be issued in response to the violation.
-If the Student Attorney General charges the student with an Honor Code violation, the student will meet with a Managing Associate for a Preliminary Conference to receive more information about the Honor System process and prepare for the hearing.
-The Managing Associate will assign an Investigator and a Defense Counsel to prepare the case for a hearing.
-The Investigator serves on behalf of the University community, presenting facts to the Honor Court that support the charge by questioning witnesses and presenting material evidence related to the alleged violation.
+After a student is charged, he or she receives an email and letter from the Student Attorney General's office informing he or she both of the charge and of the possible sanctions that may be issued if the student is determined responsible for the charge.
+Additionally, the student meets with a Managing Associate for a Preliminary Conference to receive more information about the Honor System process and to prepare for the hearing.
+The Managing Associate also assigns an Investigative Counsel and a Defense Counsel to the case to prepare it for a hearing before the appropriate, respective Court.

-The accused student and his/her counsel work to gather information that reflects the student's version of events and help the student organize and present it in an orderly and coherent fashion.
-Defense counsels are also responsible for making sure that students understand the Honor System process thoroughly.
+The accused student(s) and his or her Defense Counsel work to gather information that reflects the accused student's version of events and help the accused student organize and present it to the Court in an orderly and coherent fashion.
+Defense Counsels are also responsible for making sure that accused students understand the Honor System process thoroughly.

-All counsels who serve on the Student Attorney General's Staff are fully trained by the Student Attorney General and the Dean of Students Office and are certified to serve as Attorney General's staff counsels by the Vice Chancellor for Student Affairs.
+All Counsels who serve on the Undergraduate or the Graduate and Professional School Student Attorney General's Staff are fully trained by the respective Student Attorney General and the Office of Student Conduct, and are certified to serve as Attorney General's Staff Counsels by the Vice Chancellor for Student Affairs.